jamesseanwright/wax/README.md

 # Wax

-A component-driven library to abstract the Web Audio API, intended to be targeted by JSX.
+An experimental, JSX-compatible renderer for the Web Audio API.

 ```jsx
 /** @jsx createAudioElement */